ayaz-ac/ayaz-ac.github.io/_posts/en/2022-02-15-controller-callbacks-in-ruby-on-rails.md

 ## What is a callback?

-A *controller* *callback* allows Ruby on Rails to execute a method before and/or after a specific controller action (Index, Show, Create, Update, etc.).
+A controller callback allows Ruby on Rails to execute a method before and/or after a specific controller action (Index, Show, Create, Update, etc.).
 Here is a non-exhaustive list of available callbacks in Ruby on Rails:
-- *after_action*: Executes a method after an action (Index, Show, Edit, etc.).
+- after_action: Executes a method after an action (Index, Show, Edit, etc.).
-- *around_action*: Executes a method before and after an action.
+- around_action: Executes a method before and after an action.
-- *skip_before_action*: Skips executing a method before an action.
+- skip_before_action: Skips executing a method before an action.
 This implies that this method would normally be called before the action.

-You can find the complete list of all possible callbacks directly in the [Ruby on Rails documentation](https://api.rubyonrails.org/classes/AbstractController/Callbacks.html).
+You can find the complete list of all possible callbacks in the [Ruby on Rails documentation](https://api.rubyonrails.org/classes/AbstractController/Callbacks.html).

-Note: The *callbacks* presented in this article are only available and usable in *controllers*.
-They cannot be called from a model or a [PORO](https://ayaz-abdulcader.com/clean-code-with-poro/).
+Note: The callbacks presented in this article are only available and usable in controllers.
+They cannot be called from a model or a [PORO](/posts/clean-code-with-poros).

 ## How to use a callback?

-To illustrate the use of a *callback*, let's take a very simple example: this blog.
+To illustrate the use of a callback, let's take a very simple example: this blog.
 All users, whether logged in or not, can access the list of articles and view an article (which you are doing right now).
 However, only authors can edit and delete their articles.
-Without using a *callback*, the code would look like this:
+Without using a callback, the code would look like this:
 ```ruby
 class PostsController < ApplicationController
   def index